What Are Safe Havens?

-When financial markets are in crisis, like they were in late February through mid March or during the Global Financial Crisis of 2008, investors tend to flock to assets that they consider safe and high quality.
-Safe-haven assets are those that have tended to perform well in volatile market environments.
-While most investments are sinking, these assets tend to maintain their value, appreciate, or otherwise outperform during crises.
+When financial markets are in crisis like they were during the Global Financial Crisis of 2008, investors tend to flock to assets that they consider safe and high quality.
+These “safe-haven” assets are those that have tended to perform well in volatile market environments.
+When most investments are sinking, these assets tend to maintain their value, appreciate, or otherwise outperform during crises.
 However, what might have been considered a safe haven in one market crisis might not be in the next, and it’s hard to know ex-ante which assets will behave as safe havens in future market crises.
-Over time, investors have developed a sense of which assets might be expected to behave as safe havens, and in this post, we’ll look at five of those assets and evaluate their performance during the COVID market crisis.
+Despite this uncertainty, investors have developed a sense of which assets might behave as safe havens over time.
+In this post, we examine five safe-haven assets and evaluate their performance during the 2022 stock market plunge.

 Many consider gold, a precious metal, to be an attractive asset to hold in portfolios for a variety of reasons:

 - Its liquid market makes it relatively easy to buy and sell.

 - It is a hard asset with real world uses and has served as a traditional medium of exchange.

 - It provides a source of diversification to equity-dominant portfolios (gold’s historical average 1-year rolling correlation with our Equity Factor is ~0.08).2

 - Historically, it has performed well in market selloffs (for example, gold returned over 20% during the sharpest decline of the Global Financial Crisis: September 15, 2008 - March 9, 2009).